Golan Shahar: Psychotherapy integration

 Shahar is a leading figure in the psychotherapy integration movement, which emphasizes the importance of transcending the traditional schools of thought in psychotherapy (e.g., the psychodynamic, cognitive-behavioral, humanistic –existential, and family-systems).
 He integrates psychodynamic, existential, and cognitive therapeutic techniques into a coherent theoretical gestalt, and applies this gestalt to the treatment of adolescents and young adults who present chronic, comorbid, complex, and treatment-resistant psychopathology.

 Academic and clinical leadership

-During the years 2012–2016, Shahar served as chief editor of the Journal of Psychotherapy Integration (JPI).
+From 2012 to 2016, Shahar served as chief editor of the Journal of Psychotherapy Integration (JPI).
 He is one of the co-founders of OFAKIM, an Israeli movement advocating the bridging of science and practice in Israeli professional psychology, and has also founded an online group listserv discussing the links between psychoanalysis and empirical research.
 He has served twice as director of Clinical Psychology Track at BGU, and has founded and directed the Center for the Advancement of Research on Stress and related disorders (BGU-CARES).
 He currently heads the Behavioral Science undergraduate program at BGU.